Sarge Steel: The New 52

-Following the New 52 relaunch, Sarge Steel is re-introduced in the OMAC comic.
+In 2011, "The New 52" rebooted the DC universe.
+Sarge Steel is re-introduced in the OMAC comic.
 Sarge Steel is an agent of Checkmate, and is put in charge of investigating the OMAC attacks at Project Cadmus when the sentient satellite Brother Eye goes rogue.
 Maxwell Lord sends him as the leader of a team of elite agents including Maribel and Little Knipper to hunt down OMAC, but their attempt to capture him fails.
 For this failure, Lord takes him off the assignment and sends Mokkari to take down OMAC instead.
-Sarge voices his displeasure when they call in S.H.A.D.E.'s top agent Frankenstein to do the job.
+Sarge voices his displeasure when they call in S.H.A.D.E. agent Frankenstein to do the job.
 In Checkmate's last battle against Brother Eye, Steel is called in again to lead his team against OMAC.
 They fight through Checkmate Headquarters in Mount Rushmore and Steel loses his hand in the fight.

+Dawn of DC

+In "Titans: Beast World", Sarge Steel partakes in Amanda Waller's efforts to kill the transformed Beast Boy and his spores by having Chunk self-destruct inside him.
+After an Amazon warrior murders a group of men in a pool hall in Billings, Montana, Steel leads the US army in forcing all Amazons residing in America to be deported back to Themyscira, and rallies the troops against Wonder Woman when she refuses to leave.

-Alternate versions
+Other versions

-A much more antagonistic portrayal of the character appeared in The Multiversity chapter "Pax Americana".
-Steel takes part in a conspiracy against the United States President Harley as well as superheroes employed by the government (mostly Charlton heroes like Blue Beetle II, Captain Atom, The Question, Nightshade II, Tiger and PeaceMaker).
-Steel is revealed to be working for the corrupt Vice President Eden the two are involved in the assassination of President Harley as well as preventing his resurrection by Captain Atom.
+An alternate universe variant of Sarge Steel appears in The Multiversity chapter "Pax Americana".